dlmr/react-router-redial/README.md

-onStarted(force)           Invoked when a route transition has been detected and when redial hooks will be invoked onError(error, metaData)   Invoked when an error happens, see below for more info onAborted(becauseError)    Invoked if it was prematurely aborted through manual interaction or an error onCompleted(type)          Invoked if everything was completed successfully, with type being either "blocking", "deferred" or "all"
+onStarted(force)           Invoked when a route transition has been detected and when redial hooks will be invoked onError(error, metaData)   Invoked when an error happens, see below for more info onAborted(becauseError)    Invoked if it was prematurely aborted through manual interaction or an error onCompleted(type)          Invoked if everything was completed successfully, with type being either "blocking" or "deferred"
 ```

 ### `onError(error, metaData)`